schauder/schauder.github.io/_posts/2018/2018-03-14-dont-use-localdatetime.md

 Most likely this is not what you want in most use cases.
 And definitely not in the use case described above.
 What you want instead is `Instant`.
-Lets look into its JavaDoc:
+Let's look into its JavaDoc:

-> This class models a single instantaneous point on the time-line.
+> This class models a single instantaneous point on the timeline.
   This might be used to record event time-stamps in the application.

 Just what you want.